 In this webcast you will:

-- Learn how Elemental and Nevion have partnered to build a DVB-T2 compliant unified headend solution
+- Learn how AWS Elemental and Nevion have partnered to build a DVB-T2 compliant unified headend solution

 - Understand the key considerations in using this solution to deliver video to primary screen and connected devices, including statistical multiplexing